pingcap/LinguFlow/README.md

 - The inability to restrict the conversation to business-relevant topics only.
 - Challenges in handling complex business processes.

 LinguFlow is needed precisely to overcome these challenges, offering a platform that enables the structured building of LLM applications tailored to specific business needs and enhancing their accuracy over time.
-The most classic approach to deploying applications with LLM (Large Language Models) is through the construction of a [DAG (Directed Acyclic Graph)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+The most classic approach to deploying applications with LLM (Large Language Models) is through the construction of a DAG.

-### the features with LinguFlow
+### Features with LinguFlow

 Thus, the features of applications developed with LinguFlow include: